Admissions Policies, Guidelines and the Application Process

 NIS accepts applications at all times of the year, and students can enroll at any time, depending on availability, through grade 11.
 Applications are not accepted for students intending to enroll in grade 12.
 To complete the IB Diploma Programme, high school students must enroll no later than the beginning of grade 11 and must complete their last two full years at NIS.
 For students entering the ELC preschool 3, applications are accepted as early as September 1 of the year prior to intended enrollment.

+The age cut-off for NIS grade placement for all grades is September 1.
 Students are typically placed in the grade with their age level peers.
 After the first weeks of a student’s placement, the placement is reviewed to confirm the appropriateness for the student academically, socially, and emotionally.

 Provisional Acceptance (pending an interview) may be considered (if space is available) for applicants applying from outside Japan, waiving the need for an interview prior to granting official admission.
 Provisional Acceptance may be considered under the following conditions if the applicant: